jarun/buku/README.md

 There are several [projects based on `buku`](#related-projects), including a browser plug-in.

 We need contributors.
 We are a small friendly team and would be more than happy to help.
-Please visit [#233](https://github.com/jarun/Buku/issues/251) for a list of TODOs.
+Please visit the [ToDo List](https://github.com/jarun/Buku/issues/251) for identified tasks.
 Visit the [wiki](https://github.com/jarun/Buku/wiki) for PR guidelines.

 *Love smart and efficient terminal utilities?
 Explore my repositories.
 Buy me a cup of coffee if they help you.*